Medical Certification

 Steps to get a Medical Certification Form on file with your utility

-Call your utility and tell them that there is a medical issue in the home and that you are working on getting a Medical Certification Form filled out by your healthcare provider.
+1. Call your utility and tell them that there is a medical issue in the home and request a medical certification form.